IngmarStein/unifi-sonos-doc/README.md

 Alternatively, you can change all your switches to use STP instead of RSTP, but this may make acquiring an IP over DHCP slow.
 If you do that, assign priority values manually: use priority 4096 for your main switch (going to your router/firewall) and add 4096 for each hop from there (e.g. 8192 for second-level switches, 12288 for third-layer switches).
 However, the [UDM, UDMP, UDM-SE, and UDM-Pro-Max do not support STP](https://community.ui.com/questions/UDM-Pro-Ability-to-Toggle-from-RTSP-to-STP/45c8751b-2611-4e78-a779-6846b2dbb9a2).
 It can be temporarily enabled using `brctl setbridgeprio br0 4096; brctl stp br0 on` (or just don't connect any wired Sonos devices to the internal switch of a UDM).

+On the Sonos side, SonosNet should be disabled.
+This can be achieved by disabling WiFi on every wired Sonos device.

 ## References

 ### Official Documentation